kiboschool/course-industry-experience-1/src/lessons/work-reflections/working-with-others.md

 During your industry experience, aim to network with your peers, supervisors, and colleagues.
 You can do this by:
  - Participating in company-sponsored activities
- - Reaching out to people you want to get to know, and asking for a coffee chat (in-person or virtual) or an informational interview
+ - Reaching out to people you want to get to know, and asking for a coffee chat or an informational interview

 Networking is not just about exchanging business cards; it is **_a continuous process that requires effort and authenticity_**.
 By approaching it with a genuine desire to connect, learn, and support others, you'll build a strong network that can greatly contribute to your personal and professional growth.